 For example: Titan Team has 5 Sub-Categories used to make up the Titan Team 'Overall Grade'.
 This appears as vsTitan in the Hero Utility.
 These include Stamina, Passive, Direct, Tiles, and Versus.

-Our algorithm simply sums all the Sub-Category GPA's and then divides them by the number of Sub-Categories.
+The algorithm simply sumed all the Sub-Category GPA's and then divided them by the number of Sub-Categories.

 (4.3 + 4.3 + 1 + 2 + 4)/5 = 3.12 Overall GPA